isomerpages/moe-yuyingsec/_curriculum/Physical Education.md

 <iframe width="600" height="355" src="https://www.youtube.com/embed/kBIAHAQ87QU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Tired of the mundane approaches to assessment?
-Do you know how to create Tik Tok videos?
-That’s great!
-For formative assessment, students used the Tik Tok platform to demonstrate their knowledge and understanding of their learnt sport.
-Students enjoyed the process of brainstorming ideas with one another, filming and editing content through a novel and creative approach to demonstrate their learning.
+Students use the Tik Tok platform to demonstrate their knowledge and understanding of the sport that they have learnt during PE lessons.
+It is a meaningful process where students brainstorm ideas together, film and edit content through a novel and creative approach to demonstrate their learning.

 * #####    **Interclass Games (ICG)**